Sakil786/customers-satisfaction-with-the-hotel-services.-/README.md

 to examine the feedback and evaluate the customer satisfaction level.
 Design and code a solution using Python and machine learning.
 Please provide well-documented code, a model if any, and clear instructions to run the code.

+# SOLUTION
+Our process will start with Exploratory Data Analysis, followed by Model Development employing both Machine Learning and Deep Learning methodologies.